 GSCI is proud to announce that our Equestrian Program and Equestrian Center has been accredited by the Certified Horsemanship Association.
 Accreditation means that GSCI voluntarily requested CHA to review our equestrian facilities, program and management to deem it as meeting CHA and equine industry safety and operational standards.
 Additionally, our Equestrian Program Coordinator, Ann Bower, is certified at the highest level of instructor given by CHA in both the Western and English riding disciplines.
 Not only are we proud of this accreditation but GSCI can now host CHA Instructor Certification Clinics at our Equestrian Center.
 The purpose of Certified Horsemanship Association is to promote excellence in safety and education for the benefit of the entire horse industry.
 CHA is also recognized by GSUSA as an accredited horsemanship instructor training organization.

-For programming opportunities, check out our Adventures Guide.
+For programming opportunities, check out our 2015 Summer Camp Guide.

 Learn more about Camp Tapawingo.